 Since our son and my sister celebrate their birthday on the same day, it has become a tradition for them to see each other on their special day.
 While last year this event was cancelled, we more than made up for it this year!
 We gathered and celebrated this very special day together.
 Presents were unwrapped, cards opened, cuddles given.
 Most importantly we were a family celebrating together.
 Is there anything that is better?

-The cake of our son’s dreams.
+Above all I had made the cake of our son’s dreams.
 Utterly thrilled with both the look and taste of his birthday cake, oohs and aahs escaped from everyone’s lips.
 While delivering completely on taste, as it did looks, this cake proved to be a huge hit.
 Most importantly from the birthday boy himself.
 Resulting in a day full of happy shared memories.

 Recipe: Chocolate Peanut Butter Drip Cake serves 10-12